viveknathani/viveknathani.github.io/src/static/markdown/blog/rate-limit-diophantine.md

 ### can I schedule this task now?

 Now, let's say you're running a live system.
-Some tasks already in flight.
+Some tasks are already in flight.
 You want to schedule one more task at t, with a known retry pattern.

 Does this task, when added, cause any 60-minute window to exceed the limit?